Ÿnsect: how the world leader in insects ended up in bankruptcy

 Last updated on June 30, 2025

-In March 2025, Ynsect, long presented as the world's leading insect protein company and a unicorn of French Tech, was placed in receivership.
-How could a company that raised more than 600 million euros, supported by the State, several ministers, and even international celebrities, have come to this?
-A look back at a journey emblematic of the structural weaknesses of the sector.
+On December 1, 2025, Ÿnsect, long touted as the global leader in insect protein and a gem of French Tech, was placed in judicial liquidation.
+How could a company that had raised more than €600 million, supported by the government, several ministers, and even international celebrities, end up in this situation?
+Let's take a look back at a journey that symbolises the structural weaknesses of the sector.

 Promising beginnings